fireteam99/medallion-eng-design/README.md

 It would be helpful to take advantage of Typescript as the project grows in size.
 I went with Javascript for this demo to save time and to avoid any transpilation related issues.

 ### Sequelize vs TypeORM
 Sequelize required several work arounds to play well with Next.js's API routes.
 It also seems to have poor support for Typescript.
-I originally chose to use Sequelize because I had prior experience - but in hind sight it probably would have been better to go with Typescript and TypeORM.
+I originally chose to use Sequelize because I had prior experience - but in hindsight it probably would have been better to go with Typescript and TypeORM.

 ### noSQL vs SQL
-Due to the non relational nature of the data we are handling for this demo, a noSQL database would have worked just as well as a SQL database.
+Due to the non-relational nature of the data we are handling for this demo, a noSQL database would have worked just as well as a SQL database.
 In fact, it might have been a better choice if we were to modularize the form fields - since each form field element is represented as a deeply nested JSON object.

 ### Next.js vs CRA + Dedicated Backend